 Up high!
 On April 19, make sure to give a ‘high five’ to everyone you meet, because it’s High Five Day.
 Every year, National High Five Day is observed on the third Thursday in April.
 There are plenty of origin stories when it comes to the high five, but the most generally accepted dates back to 1977, when Dusty Baker and Glenn Burke of the Dodgers gave each other five in celebration of a perfect play.
 It’s come to mean “Congratulations!”
 “Hello!” or “Great job!”
 It will definitely put a smile on a friend’s face.

-How to Celebrate National High Five Day
+National High Five Day Activities

 1. Raise your hand up high